instadeepai/Mava/docs/getting_started/create_system.md

 - `experiment_path` - the destination to save the experiment results.

-- `optimizer` - the optimizer used by the trainer to updated the agent weights.
+- `optimizer` - the optimiser used by the trainer to updated the agent weights.

 - `run_evaluator` - a flag indicating whether a separate environment process should be run that tracks the system's performance using Tensorboard and possibly create agent gameplay recordings.